i-am-tanni/mud_painter/README.md

 ## Formats

-Formats are provided as json.
+Formats are provided as json and a few examples are contained in the folder: `MudPainter/formats`

 Repetitions in the symbols determine any leading zeroes if applicable.